-I ended up making quite a study of it, this Chipotle Chicken Burrito.
+I ended up making quite a study of it, this Chipotle Chicken Burrito Copycat Recipe.
 I didn’t mean to.
 I didn’t want to.
-I just wanted to make a flippin’ burrito for my kid. 🙂 I started around October with a copycat recipe, and disappointed, in the next few weeks, I tried every “tastes just like Chipotle” recipe I could find.
+I just wanted to make a flippin’ burrito for my kid. 🙂 I started around October with a copycat recipe, and disappointed, in the next few weeks I tried every “tastes just like Chipotle” recipe I could find, around a dozen or so.
 None of them did.

 - 1 pound chicken breast or thighs, boneless, skinless*